BendyLand/data-collection/scala/README.md

 # Scala Education Data Analyzer

-The purpose of this project is to help me practice programming a more intermediate level project.
+The purpose of this project is to practice implementing a data collection and analysis style project in Scala.

 ## Objective